yosefede06/RouteFinder/README.md

 - [License](#license)

 ## Features
+- **Backend Algorithms**: Written in Python for pathfinding and data processing.
 - **Interactive Map**: Users can click on the map to select starting and ending points.
 - **POI Filtering**: Dynamically filter Points of Interest (POIs) like restaurants, cafes, hotels, etc., based on user selections.
 - **Distance Slider**: Adjust the maximum route distance using a slider, and filter POIs within the specified range.